-Candidate X invites Mr B to the pub for a beer if Mr B votes for X. Is this wrong?
+1. Candidate X invites Mr B to the pub for a beer if Mr B votes for X.

 Yes, this amounts to treating.

 2. Candidate X tells Mr B that if X is elected one of the top policies that he will pursue will be employment for all.